 - Click Accept Dispute

-Once you accept the dispute, the dispute will be closed with the client’s bank.
-At this time, the disputed funds will remain in the client’s bank account and the disputing bank will retain the $15 dispute fee.
+Once accepted, the dispute is closed with the client’s bank.
+The disputed funds remain with the client, and the bank retains the $15 dispute fee.
 This is a standard practice, and every payment processor charges a fee to cover the administrative costs of processing a dispute.

-Note: You can consider writing off an accepted dispute.
-To learn more about this, see Change the fee for individual appointments.
+Note: You can write off an accepted or lost dispute.
+To learn more, see Updating the billing details for individual appointments.

 Preparing evidence to challenge a disputed charge